gboundy/hello-world/README.md

 # hello-world
-creating a github Hello-World repository from the tuturoal website
+creating a github Hello-World repository from the tutorial website